8 Web-Based Analysis with ReliaShiny

 Repairable Systems Module

-The Repairable Systems module fits the Power Law Process (Crow-AMSAA) and computes the MCF for fleet data.
+The Repairable Systems module fits the Power Law Process (Crow-AMSAA) and computes the MCF and exposure for fleet data.
+The app includes a preloaded Simple Data Set.

 ReliaShiny Repairable Systems module displaying an MCF cumulative failures curve with confidence bounds for a fleet of systems.